Information and guidelines for a smooth workflow

 Tip: Exclude parts from BOM and Para-Flex

 Parts with Include this shape in BOM switched off in their properties in IronCAD, will not only be excluded from the Bill of Materials, but also ignored by Para-Flex.
 This is practical for cleaning up your working list and puts less strain on the system.
-Examples of items not to be handled by Para-Flex are environmental elements in the design like building structures or decoration.
+Examples of items not to be handled by Para-Flex are building structures or item for decoration.

 After changing this setting for an item, refresh Para-Flex using the button in the upper left corner.
-This ensures that the underlying items (for example, in an Assembly) remain synchronized with IronCAD.
+This ensures that the underlying parts (for example, in an Assembly) remain synchronized with IronCAD.